Baking & Pastry Arts

 Contact Information

-The Baking and Pastry Arts program is a department within the Education & Training Division.
+The Baking and Pastry Arts program is a department within the Hospitality & Personal Services Division.
 For more information, call 704.330.4642 or visit the Baking and Pastry Arts website.

-Baking and Pastry Arts Certificate with a Specialization in Cake Artistry (C55130-C1)
+Baking and Pastry Arts Certificate Specialization in Artisan Breads (C55130-C5)

 Major Requirements | ||